-Parts Of Trump's Travel Ban Are Revived As Supreme Court Agrees To Hear Case
+Supreme Court Revives Parts Of Trump's Travel Ban As It Agrees To Hear Case

 America

-Parts Of Trump's Travel Ban Are Revived As Supreme Court Agrees To Hear Case
+Supreme Court Revives Parts Of Trump's Travel Ban As It Agrees To Hear Case

-The Supreme Court says it will decide the fate of President Trump's travel ban, agreeing to hear arguments over immigration cases that were filed in federal courts in Hawaii and Maryland.
+The Supreme Court says it will decide the fate of President Trump's revised travel ban, agreeing to hear arguments over immigration cases that were filed in federal courts in Hawaii and Maryland and allowing parts of the ban that's now been on hold since March to take effect.

-"We grant the petitions for certiorari and grant the stay applications in part," the court said Monday.
-The court's clerk will set a date for the cases — which will be consolidated — to be heard in the session that begins in October.

-"Both petitions for certiorari and both stay applications are accordingly ripe for consideration," the court said on Monday.
+The justices removed the lower courts' injunctions against the ban "with respect to foreign nationals who lack any bona fide relationship with a person or entity in the United States," narrowing the scope of two injunctions that had put the ban in limbo.

+Trump called the Supreme Court's order "a clear victory for our national security."

-The case centers on the president's revised executive order — which blocks new visas for travelers from six majority-Muslim countries for 90 days, and suspends the U.S. refugee program for 120 days.
+The case centers on the president's move to block new visas for travelers from six majority-Muslim countries for 90 days, and to suspend the U.S. refugee program for 120 days.
+Challengers to the ban said it would harm people who have legitimate reasons to be in the U.S. — including through family ties, work and education.

+The travel ban will remain on hold for plaintiffs who challenged the executive order and for anyone who is "similarly situated," the justices say — in other words, foreign nationals who have relatives in the U.S., or who plan to attend school or work here.

+Refugees will face similar criteria, with anyone lacking connections in the U.S. denied entry.
+In its order, the court stated, "the balance tips in favor of the Government's compelling need to provide for the Nation's security."

+"I agree with the Court's implicit conclusion that the Government has made a strong showing that it is likely to succeed on the merits," Thomas wrote, "that is, that the judgments below will be reversed."

+Thomas criticized the decision to keep the injunctions in place for what he called "an unidentified, unnamed group of foreign nationals abroad," saying it places a burden on officials to determine who has a "bona fide relationship" with a person or organization in the U.S.

-That order was put on hold by lower court judges in Hawaii and Maryland hours before it was set to take effect in March.
+In March, Trump's executive order was put on hold by lower court judges in Hawaii and Maryland hours before it was set to take effect.
 Two federal appeals courts left those nationwide injunctions in place, setting up one final appeal for the Trump administration.

 The White House argues that this executive order, like the previous version the president signed in January, is necessary to protect national security.
 The initial version caused chaos at airports across the country until it was blocked by a federal judge in Washington state, prompting the administration to craft a revised version that omitted references to religion and specifically exempted green card holders.
 But that order, too, was challenged by lawsuits, and it was blocked by lower courts before it ever went into effect.

-As part of its instructions to the parties in the case, the high court said today that they should answer the question of "Whether the challenges ... became moot on June 14, 2017" — referring to the order's original timeframe of 90 days.
+As part of its instructions to the parties in the case, the high court said today that they should answer the question of "Whether the challenges ... became moot on June 14, 2017" — referring to the order's timeframe of 90 days.

 Both of the federal appeals courts that have considered the revised executive order have ruled against the administration — but for different reasons.